Capitol Place

 No analysis available

 Sewer is included in the maintenance fee.
-All 20 current MLS listings list SEWER in association_fee_includes, making this the strongest possible MLS signal.
-The public remarks provide no contradiction.
+All 20 current MLS listings list SEWER in association_fee_includes, making this extremely reliable.
+There is no indication in the remarks of any recent change or agent correction.

 Water appears to be included in the maintenance fee.
-Nineteen of twenty current MLS listings mark WATER, and the remarks do not suggest separate water billing.
-This is very strong building-level evidence.
+Nineteen of twenty current MLS listings mark WATER, which is very strong building-level evidence.
+The remarks do not mention any exception or change, so this should be treated as highly reliable.

 No analysis available